 On brand and review sites, customers can also pick and choose which reviewers they relate to and, because some sites let reviewers categorize themselves by age, gender, location and other details, consumers can filter the reviews to only see the ones most relevant to them.
 Lastly, reviews let people imagine the experience of a product or service, a process of “affective forecasting” that embeds the idea deeper into people’s minds and affects decision-making.

-What brands can learn from analyzing reviews
+What can brands learn from analyzing reviews?

 Driven by its founder’s own skin concerns and desire for a tailored solution, Proven Skin Care used AI to analyze the data of millions of consumer reviews and survey results alongside ingredients, products and scientific journal articles to create their groundbreaking Skin Genome Project database, the key to how the company tailors its product recommendations to customer’s unique needs.
 Data leads the brand and its marketing.